Yellowstone National Park 4 min read

 Those anglers wishing to try their luck further upstream must hike their way into the backcountry or take the trail on horseback.
 The tricky part is negotiating the steep decline through a canyon to gain the uppermost reaches of the Lamar.

-Sightings of wolves, elk, and even grizzly are relatively common here, and you couldn't ask for a more stunning backdrop that represents the best of the American West.
+Sightings of wolves, elk, and even grizzly are relatively common here, and you couldn’t ask for a more stunning backdrop that represents the best of the American West in Wyoming.

 Of course, there are rainbows, brook, brown, and cutthroat trout ripe for the catching, but the setting somehow makes it all seem so much more worth the effort and the long hike.